Her lawsuit almost crippled California unions. This is how she thinks they can survive.

 Union leaders view the lawsuit, and Friedrichs' before it, as an attempt to undercut them at the bargaining table and in political campaigns.

 “Like Friedrichs v.
-California Teachers Association, which the Court rejected two years ago, Janus is an attempt to make it harder for educators to come together and advocate for things like smaller class sizes, safer schools, parent involvement, and better communities.,” California Teachers Association President Eric Heins said in February when the court heard arguments in the case.
+California Teachers Association, which the Court rejected two years ago, Janus is an attempt to make it harder for educators to come together and advocate for things like smaller class sizes, safer schools, parent involvement, and better communities.,” CTA President Eric Heins said in February when the court heard arguments in the case.

 California public employee union leaders anticipate a wide range of outcomes.
 Some unions might hold on to the vast majority of their members.
 Others could lose a third to half of full-paying members, potentially crippling their finances.